ThomasPiergiovanni/oc_p5/README.md

 Download/clone this repository on your system, at the location that suits you best.

 ### 3.2.
 Python 3 install.
 Make sure you have Python 3 installed.
-If not, you can download it and install it from the [python offical website](https://www.python.org/).
-You'll find the necessary documentation there.
+If not, you can download it and install it from the [python official website](https://www.python.org/).
+You will find the necessary documentation there.

 ### 3.3.
-Create & activate a virtual environnement (recommended).
+Create & activate a virtual environment (recommended).
 In order to avoid system conflicts:

 1. Go into your local repository and create a virtual environment using venv package.
 > python3 -m venv env

-2. Activate the virtual envrionment.
+2. Activate the virtual environment.
 > source env/Scripts/activate

-Documentation is also available on the [python offical website](https://www.python.org/).
+Documentation is also available on the [python official website](https://www.python.org/).

 ### 3.4.
 MySQL server install.
 Make sure to have MySQL server installed.
 If not you can download it from the [MySQL official website](https://www.mysql.com/).